dimitri-nicolo/calico/master/reference/essentials/policy-auditing.md

 See the
-[Felix configuration reference]({{site.baseurl}}/{{page.version}}/reference/felix/configuration#essentials-specific-configuration) for information on how to cnofigure this option.
+[Felix configuration reference]({{site.baseurl}}/{{page.version}}/reference/felix/configuration#essentials-specific-configuration) for information on how to configure this option.

 DropActionOverride controls what happens to each packet that is denied by the current Calico policy - i.e. by the ordered combination of all the